kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 T3 gets zapped and control transitions to MC

 ### Mining Tunnels
-- Atton talks to you again: 1 spam
+- Atton talks to you again: 1 spam (+1 Alignment Point)
 - Run to the mining tunnels (the room right before the room with the locker).
 - When Atton talks to you: 4 (to skip any further conversations until the end)
 - Loot the plasteel container near you for a Mining Outfit as well as many other items.